 - Ka’Oir offers 10 different styles of strip lashes made of 100% human hair.
 A lash bundle is also available.

 - Kaylux offers a variety of lash styles made of quality poly-fiber with durable bands.

 - KissKande offers a selection of 100% mink strip lashes.

 - Klass Act Beauty offers a diverse set of strip lashes that include mink, synthetic, and human hair.

 - Makeup For Melanin Girls (MGMG) offers a selection of silk eyelashes.

 - Plain Jane Beauty offers individual and strip eyelashes, including a corner style.

-I hope you find eyelashes to suit your needs.
+In reviewing these companies and products, I hope you find eyelashes to suit your needs.

 Follow our Blog